MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 ## Data culture vision

-The concept of data culture is imprecise, so it can make it difficult to define and measure.
+The concept of data culture is imprecise and can be difficult to define and measure.
 Even though it's challenging to articulate in a way that is meaningful, actionable, and measurable, it's important that you have a well-understood definition of what a healthy data culture means to your organization.
 This vision of a healthy data culture should:

 - Originate from the executive level.
 - Align with organizational objectives.